I think the title says it all. At least this is my position.

 - Any way for people to get ahead (i.e., more contribution room) is a good thing.

 - Any way to keep the government’s hand out of our wallet is a good thing.

 - Forget what the government does or doesn’t do with your money, at least this change allows investors more financial flexibility.
 Indeed.

 - A higher TFSA limit might mean young adults don’t need to use Registered Retirement Savings Plans (RRSPs) altogether.

 - Using the TFSA room some Canadians may be able to curb “the tax headaches” associated with RRSP or RRIF withdrawals.

 - Savings inside a TFSA can be withdrawn and these withdrawals do not affect the eligibility requirements associated with Old Age Security or Guaranteed Income Supplement programs.

-- It could eventually make the RRSP-Home Buyers’ Plan obsolete – removing more bureaucracy.
+- It could eventually make the RRSP-Home Buyers’ Plan obsolete – removing more tax system bureaucracy.